P-Roq/regression_framework/README.md

     - Raise a customized error message every time a regression is trying to be fitted with a non-numeric variable.

+    - Implement the option of standardization of data.

     - Include white test in the residual analysis and allow for the durbin-watson as an optional test (although there is no time series for this particular data set, feature for the generalized version).

+    - Introduce leverage/influence points calculation, e.g. cooks's distance.

     - Include a mode estimation and MSE/RMSE test set analysis.

-    - Expand the analysis to error distribution, error metrics comparison, etc:
-        - Standardization of data.

     - Allow for a more complex randomization of data sets in order to allow for a k-fold cross validation process, as well as bootstrap randomization.

     - Consider removing the 'print results' functions into their own module instead of having a bloated 'modelling' script.